ankitects/faqs/src/what-spaced-repetition-algorithm.md

 additional days will be added to the current interval, as described in a [previous FAQ.](https://faqs.ankiweb.net/due-times-after-a-break.html)

+In FSRS, once a card is graduated, it gets assigned DSR values.

+If you press…​

+- Again
+  The card is placed into relearning mode, stability significantly decreases, and difficulty significantly increases.

+- Hard
+  The card’s stability either increases or stays the same, and difficulty moderately increases.

+- Good
+  The card’s stability increases, and difficulty may increase or decrease very slightly.

+- Easy
+  The card’s stability significantly increases, and difficulty moderately decreases.

 ## Limitations

-There are a few limitations on the scheduling values that cards can take.
+When using SM-2, there are a few limitations on the scheduling values that cards can take.
 Eases will never be decreased below 130%; SuperMemo’s research has shown that eases below 130% tend to result in cards becoming due more often than is useful and annoying users.
 Intervals will never be